jsenv/importmap-node-module/readme.md

 `importMapFileRelativeUrl` parameter is an url relative to `projectDirectoryUrl` leading to the importmap file.
 This parameter is **required**.

 </details>

+# Configure VSCode and ESLint for importmap

+TODO

 # Advanced documentation